 - 2.1.
 The use of sanctions alone has not been found to be effective in altering patterns of behaviour in pupils with complex needs; instead the use of sanctions can often create frustration leading to further issues.
 We therefore ensure that restorative justice, emotional coaching and positive praise are at the heart of our practice. - 2.2.
 Staff should also be aware that some sanctions may cause an adverse reaction for the pupil in the event of a specific strategy resulting in such a reaction this should be noted and the information shared with other staff accordingly.
 Consistency in the application of rules will apply. - 2.3.
 Rewards and praise will be favoured over sanctions and reprimands.
-Positive behaviour can be rewarded with verbal praise, credits or ticks.
-There will be more emphasis placed on a pupil exhibiting positive behaviour than on displaying unacceptable behaviour. - 2.4.
+Positive behaviour can be rewarded with verbal praise, credits, ticks, CPOMS entries, raffle tickets and positive phone call home.
+There will be more emphasis placed on a pupil exhibiting positive behaviour than on displaying unacceptable behaviour.
+Behaviour reports ae provided to parents/carers during ARD and include both positive and negative incidents of behaviour. - 2.4.
 Staff must ensure that they know their pupils to increase their understanding of them, as this will assist with the effective management of behaviour and learning.
 Where sanctions are necessary, they will be proportionate to the unacceptable behaviour.
 They must be issued fairly and the reason for the sanction and the future expectation explained to the pupil in clear terms which they can understand. - 2.5.
 Behaviour management in the Trust involves trying to modify the behaviour being displayed by pupils with complex needs.
 Behaviour management strategies are not guaranteed to succeed and require staff to be resilient, consistent and calm in supporting our pupils. - 2.6.
 Strategies should be 'SMART' Specific, Measureable, Achievable, Realistic and Timely.
 The nature of the strategy may correlate directly to how well the member of staff knows the pupil and the success of a strategy will largely depend upon the relationship between the pupil and the member of staff leading the strategy. - 2.7.
 It is important that achievement and improvement, in any area, is acknowledged and celebrated.
 Staff must seek to actively promote regular achievement so as to develop pupil self-motivation. - 2.8.
 Due to the age range and differing needs of our pupils within the Trust it is not appropriate for the same behaviour management strategies to be applied across all provisions within the Trust.